 In fact, you probably already have all of the ingredients in your pantry or refrigerator.
 Yup, I used pantry staples to make this dog treat recipe.

 Dog treats with sweet potato and oat flour are some of the best healthy dog treats you can make.
-They are a grain-free treat that is high in dietary fiber.
+They are a great treat that is high in dietary fiber.

 If you enjoy baking healthy dog treats, then this recipe is just for you!